S2k22/Medical-Segmentation-Kvasir-Instrument/README.md

 https://datasets.simula.no/kvasir-instrument/

 ## Metrics
-In this experiment I used a standard metrics such as:
+In this experiment, I used standard metrics such as:
 - Train loss/Validation Loss
 - Validation Accuracy/Train Accuracy
 - Train Dice/Validation Dice